Mar Vista Animal Medical Center

 Page Break

 Lymphoma can arise in any organ that contains lymph tissue (which turns out to be just about anywhere in the body).
 While lymphoma generally occurs in lymph nodes and in organs with substantial lymphatic system presence, occasionally lymphoma arises in the skin.
 Skin forms of lymphoma are often itchy and rashy and thus are readily mistaken for allergic dermatitis.
-Superficial skin infections are common with skin lymphoma as well as with most other dermatitis cases, which compounds the difficulty in making the correct diagnosis.
-Biopsy is needed to get the correct diagnosis.
+Further compounding the difficulty in making the correct diagnosis is the fact that skin superficial skin infections are common not only in allergy situations but in many skin diseases including skin lymphoma so partial responses to antibiotics may be misleading.
+Lymphoma in the skin would be a rare cause of dermatitis but there has to come a point where biopsy is needed to explain a poor response to the usual therapies.
+Biopsy is needed to capture the diagnosis of lymphoma.

 THREE TYPES: